ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/create-a-model.md

 favoriteFoods : array of strings (*)
 </blockquote>

 Use the mongoose basic schema types.
 If you want you can also add more fields, use simple validators like required or unique, and set default values.
-See the <a href='http://mongoosejs.com/docs/guide.html'>mongoose docs</a>.
+See the [mongoose docs](http://mongoosejs.com/docs/guide.html).

 </section>

 ## Tests

 <section id='tests'>

 ```yml